 At Laser Spine Institute, we perform facet thermal ablations in an outpatient surgical setting.

-After administration of anesthetic, a small skin incision is made.
+At the beginning of the surgery, a small skin incision is made.
 A small cylindrical retractor is placed under X-ray guidance through the incision to the facet joint.
-This tube allows facet thermal ablations with minimal damage to the surrounding tissue.
+This tube allows facet thermal ablations to be performed with minimal damage to the surrounding tissues.

-This procedure is performed through a small 5 millimeter tube about the size of a straw.
-The laser, fiber optics and irrigation are all placed in the tube and surgery is performed on the facet joint.
+This procedure is performed through a small 5-millimeter tube about the size of a straw.
+The laser, fiber optics and irrigation are all placed in the tube, and surgery is performed on the facet joint.
 The surgeon uses a laser to debride (clean) the joint capsule.
 This truncates the nerve innervating the joint.
 This procedure takes about 20 minutes.
 The patient’s postoperative course is identical to that described above.
-After one to two hours of monitoring, the patient (with a companion) is discharged from the facility.
+After one to two hours of monitoring, the patient (with a companion) is released from the facility.

 Modern medicine has evolved over the years and made incredible strides toward providing minimally invasive treatments for back pain.
 In the past, a spine surgery patient could expect a long hospital stay, higher risks of complications and a painful recovery.
 Laser Spine Institute utilizes modern technical advances to reduce the negative features of spinal surgery.
-With these advances, the process of spine surgery can be accomplished in a shorter time, the need for a hospital stay has been erased, the convalescent period significantly shortened and the risks of spine surgery reduced.
+With these advances, the process of spine surgery can be accomplished in a shorter time, the need for a hospital stay has been erased, the recovery period has been significantly shortened, and the risks of spine surgery has been reduced.
 Read more about Laser Spine Institute and realize just how easy it may be for you to regain spinal health.

 On average, 80 percent of Americans will feel back pain at some point in their life.
-Laser Spine Institute has help thousands.
+Laser Spine Institute has helped tens of thousands of people.
 Take a moment and read through a few of our previous patient testimonials to see what kind of an impact Laser Spine Institute has had in our patients’ lives.

 The expert staff at Laser Spine Institute compiled a list of frequently asked questions concerning our surgery center’s treatment of back pain.
 Feel free to contact us with any remaining questions.